mediaexplorer74/PPSSPP-UWP/README.md

 ## UWP Support
 Supported by **[UWP2Win32](https://github.com/basharast/UWP2Win32)**

-There is only one release for x64 if you want to test [Click here](https://github.com/basharast/PPSSPP-UWP-ARM/releases/tag/1.14.4)

 ## What's new?

 - You should be able to choose new Memory stick location (anywhere)